garden-io/garden/docs/guides/running-service-in-local-mode.md

 * OpenSSH 7.6 or higher
 * Kubectl

+## Current limitations

+This is the initial release of **experimental** feature.
+Currently, the _local mode_ creates port-forwarding **only for http port** of a target service.
+Thus, if the service needs to talk to some data sources like databases, message brokers, etc. then all these services are assumed to be running locally.

+The _local mode_ feature design and implementation is still in progress, the next step is to fully integrate local services into remote clusters and to establish connections to all dependent data sources and services.

 ## How it works

 Local mode does some on the fly modifications to the k8s target k8s cluster while deployment: